 Cancer Survivorship Program

 The survivorship team understands that the cancer experience is not over once treatment is over.
-By attending to the unique needs of cancer survivors the team supports, treats and empowers patients with the goal of helping them return to the highest quality of life as soon as possible.
+By attending to the unique needs of cancer survivors, the team supports, treats and empowers patients with the goal of helping them return to the highest quality of life as soon as possible.

-For more information about these services or to make an appointment, please call 410-553-8146.
+For more information about the survivorship program and its services, or to make an appointment at the Tate Cancer Center, please call 410-553-8179.